aamnah/notes/src/posts/14_days_social_isolation.md

 - work involved setting up a country/site selection modal that shows up on site load and asks you to pick the site you want to go to by clicking a flag.
 It then saves that choice in a cookie and doesn't ask you again on next visit

 ![country-selection-modal.png](images/country-selection-modal.png)

+## Day 11

+- spent hours working on the blog, added components and restructured..
+- didn't watch much in terms of entertainment, except one 30 minute timelapse video on YouTube where a guy [rebuilt a 1996 Kawasaki Cafe Racer](https://www.youtube.com/watch?v=nYiRe5xvAJs)
+- cooked mutton handi, good stuff